As an Amazon Associates we earn from qualifying purchases. For more information check our Affiliate disclaimer page.

 Features in a boot determine the price and the class of a skate.
 The following parts sum up a skate boot:

-- Quarter Package: It is the most crucial part for proper fit and comfort.
-Quarter package expands from toe cap to ankle.
+• Quarter Package: It is the most crucial part of proper fit and comfort.
+The quarter package expands from the toe cap to the ankle.
 In this part, moldable materials allow you to bake the skate and get the most customization for your feet.

-- Tongue: It is one of the significant parts of a skate.
+• Tongue: It is one of the significant parts of a skate.
 The tongue supports your bends with comfort.
 Your feet get relief from lace bites for it.
-Previously tongue used to be filled with felt materials.
+Previously the tongue used to be filled with felt materials.
 Recently, in exchange for felt liners, players love foam liners more.

 The foam liners are more comfortable and fit very well.

-- Liner and Footbed: Right after the tongue, liners and footbed are great determiners of comfort.
+• Liner and Footbed: Right after the tongue, liners and footbeds are great determiners of comfort.

-Liners serves in different sectors.
+Liners serve in different sectors.
 Such as moisture absorption, warmth absorption, water resistance, and comfortability.
 Liners lie beneath the outer surface.
 It covers your feet.

 Your feet rest on the footbed.
 It provides the grip you require to stride.
 The footbed is also called the insole.
 Elite class skates include extra layers of liners in the sole to provide more comfort.